bugsnag/webpack-bugsnag-plugins/README.md

 - `opts` provide options to the sourcemap uploader
   - `apiKey: string` your Bugsnag API key __[required]__
-  - `publicPath: string` the path to your bundled assets (as the browser will see them)
+  - `publicPath: string` the path to your bundled assets (as the browser will see them).
+This option must either be provided here, or as [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) in your Webpack config.
   - `appVersion: string` the version of the application you are building
   - `overwrite: boolean` whether you want to overwrite previously uploaded sourcemaps
   - `endpoint: string` post the build payload to a URL other than the default (`https://upload.bugsnag.com`)